Claude Code Alternatives (2026): 11 Tested, 3 That Beat It for Under $20/mo

 10. Devin: Fully Autonomous Software Engineer

 Devin is not a traditional Claude Code alternative.
 It is a fully autonomous coding agent that works through Slack.
 You assign tasks conversationally, and Devin executes them in its own cloud sandbox with shell, browser, and editor access.
+Now also embedded inside Windsurf 2.0 as a one-click cloud agent.

-Devin 3.0 added Interactive Planning (review and modify plans before execution), Devin Search for codebase exploration, and dynamic re-planning.
-Pricing starts at $20/month plus $2.25 per ACU (about 15 minutes of work).
-Teams plan at $500/month with 250 ACUs.
+Devin 3.0 added dynamic re-planning (alters strategy on roadblocks without human input), legacy codebase refactoring (COBOL/Fortran to Rust/Go/Python), and Devin Search.
+Pricing: Core at $20/month plus $2.25 per ACU (about 15 minutes of work), Teams at $500/month with 250 ACUs ($2.00/ACU).

 Quick Takes: Niche Alternatives